GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 should be ready to start writing your own extensions!
 Dive deeper into the world of custom Chrome with the following resources:

-- Learn about the options available for debugging Extensions in the [debugging tutorial][docs-debugging].
+- Learn about how to debug Extensions in the [debugging tutorial][docs-debugging].
 - Chrome Extensions have access to powerful APIs above and beyond what's available on the open web.
   The [chrome.\* APIs documentation][api-reference] will walk through each API.
 - The [developer's guide][docs-dev-guide] has dozens of additional links to pieces of documentation